 - Medical conditions or medical procedures

 - 7. How many appointments will I need to attend for this evaluation?Typically, you will need to come in to the office twice.
 Once for your clinical interview and once for the actual testing.
 There are times when we are able to complete both the interview and testing all on the same day.
-This does depend on your insurance carrier and/or other circumstances for which you are being evaluated.

 - 8. Who will I see during my appointments?Dr. Peck meets with each patient for a clinical interview which includes history taking and symptoms review.
 He then will have one of his specially trained technicians (psychometrist) administer the actual tests.

-- 9. How long should I plan to be there for my appointments?The initial interview will take anywhere from 35 minutes to an hour depending on history and complexity of your case.
-Testing can vary from an hour and a half to three or more hours all depending on your case and the testing Dr. Peck has ordered for you to complete.
+- 9. How long should I plan to be there for my appointments?Services are no longer restricted by “one size fits all insurance limitations”.
+The initial interview will take anywhere from 1 – 2 hours depending on history and complexity of your case.
+Testing can vary from 3 hours to a full day (or more) depending on your needs.
+We no longer.

 - 10. How can I prepare for testing?
 Do I need to study?No, there is nothing you can study to prepare for the testing, however, there are a few things you can do make the most of your testing.